 Have you ever turned on your PC, but there’s no signal to monitor?

-More precisely, the case receives electricity, the fans rotate, the RGB lighting works, the power LED on the case lights up, but the “image” doesn’t appear on the monitor.
-Do you panic from a scenario like this?
+More precisely, the case receives electricity, the fans rotate, the RGB lighting works, and the power LED on the case lights up, but the “image” doesn’t appear on the monitor.
+Do you panic in a scenario like this?
 Fortunately, there are ways to resolve this situation if we do troubleshooting correctly.

 Let’s do a troubleshoot

 Suppose you smell an unfamiliar odor from your case.
 In that case, the smell of lit electronics ( or the like), unplug the power cord immediately.
 This situation is already a more complex problem that can cost you quite a bit if there’s a fault in the power supply unit.

 Fortunately, the newer power supplies have built-in protection against overheating and overvoltage.
 So there should be no scenario of other components, such as the motherboard or graphics card, being damaged.
 However, unplug the power cord.

 This kind of job is for authorized service.
 Don’t attempt to repair the power supply, motherboard, or graphics card yourself.

 If there’s no problem, as in step 1, turn off your case by holding the power button for a few seconds and then turn it on again.
 Did you hear a beep sound when you turned on the computer (if you have a BIOS speaker on the system board)?
 This beep sound can help you quickly identify and localize the problem, thanks to BIOS sound codes.

 If you don’t see the BIOS speaker on the motherboard, look for it because it usually comes with the case mounting equipment.